djalilhebal/peer-party/README.md

     is to calculate and compare checksums (takes too long, esp for large files even if we use the simplest algorithms possible, like CRC).

     As far as I am concerned, it is [_much ado about nothing_][imdb-much-ado-about-nothing] since we can just trust our friends.

+Unimportant stuff:
+- Participants should not be able to communicate directly with one another.
+In the current impl, that means PeerJS ids should be kept private.

+"Wonderland"?
+It's like my design sysem/guide/UI library.

 ## How it works